AristideBH/elaimant-svelte/src/routes/docs/+page.md

 ## Caveats

-- I am aware of the 'orthogonal/cross' movement when using `mode: 'block'`.

-  This is because the distance is calculated from the mouse position to the closest border of your element (top, bottom, left or right).
-Until I can figure how to do it from the closest point on the perimeter, I have no way to fix this.
-  Fortunately, I believe `mode: 'circle'` will mostly be used.
+I haven't found one yet, or already corrected them ;)

-If your encountered other bugs, feel free to open an issue on the Github page !
+If your encountered any bugs, feel free to open an issue on the Github page !